simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Fixed a bug in the Artifact Resolution Service (#1428)
   * Fixed compatibility with Composer pre 1.8.5 (Debian 10) (#1427)
   * Updated npm dependencies up to February 1, 2021
+  * Fixed a bug where it was impossible to set WantAssertionsSigned=true on SP-metadata (#1433)

 ### memcacheMonitor
   * Fix a bug in the Twig-template that causes an exception on newer Twig-versions